-A root canal is a procedure to save a tooth that is dead, damaged or infected.
+A root canal is the most commonly performed endodontic procedure that is performed to save a tooth that is dead, damaged or infected.
 The pulp, or living part of the tooth, is made up of nerves and blood vessels.
 It is contained in the pulp chamber, a space inside the center of the tooth, which holds the pulp and extends into the roots.

 A tooth can become infected or die for a number of reasons: